lowRISC/ibex/doc/integration.rst

 Any parameter marked *EXPERIMENTAL* when enabled is not verified to the same standard as the rest of the Ibex core.

+Note that Ibex uses SystemVerilog enum parameters e.g. for ``RV32M`` and ``RV32B``.
+This is well supported by most tools but some care is needed when overriding these parameters at the top level:

+* Synopsys VCS does not support overriding enum and string parameters at the top level via command line.
+  As a workaround, SystemVerilog defines are used in Ibex top level files simulated with VCS.
+  These defines can be set via command line.

+* Yosys does not support overriding enum parameters at the top level by setting enum names.
+  Instead, the enum values need to be used.

 Interfaces
 ----------